tiburona/mbamk/README.md

    `docker-compose up -d mysql`

-   You can repeat these steps if you would like to also include a dockerized JATOS, or you can install a local JATOS server using the [non-dockerized method](https://www.jatos.org/JATOS-on-a-server.html).
+   You can also include a dockerized JATOS by running the above command and replacing 'mysql' with 'jatos', or you can install a local JATOS server using the [non-dockerized method](https://www.jatos.org/JATOS-on-a-server.html).